 Workers' compensation (commonly called workers' comp) is an insurance system designed to provide replacement income and pay medical expenses for employees who suffer work-related injuries or illnesses.
 Let's go over what small business owners need to know about workers' comp.

-Before the first workers’ compensation laws were adopted, about 100 years ago, an employee injured on the job had only one recourse: sue the employer in court for negligence.
-This was a difficult, time-consuming, and expensive process.
+Before the first workers' compensation laws were adopted, about 100 years ago, an employee injured on the job had only one recourse: sue the employer in court for negligence.
+Of course, legal action was a difficult, time-consuming, and expensive process.